Embassy of India, Warsaw

 Visit of EAM to Poland: EAM Dr S. Jaishankar visited Poland on 28-29 August 2019.
 The last visit by a Minister of External Affairs was in 1987.
 EAM held delegation level talks with his Polish counterpart Foreign Minister Jacek Czaputowicz, which was followed by joint address to the local media.
 A Joint Statement was issued at the end of the visit, wherein Poland emphasized India’s role as a prominent regional power, an active and significant player in G20 and in the United Nations, as well as its key partner in South Asia.
 India emphasized Poland’s role as an important member of the European Union and a leader of Central & Eastern Europe.
 EAM also met with Prime Minister Mateusz Morawiecki, and Deputy Prime Minister Piotr Glinski.

-Visit of Undersecretary of State Marcin Przydacz to India in September 2019-LOT flight inauguration: Marcin Przydacz, Under Secretary of State, visited India in September 2019 on the occasion of inauguration of Polish Airlines LOT’s direct flight on the Warsaw – Delhi sector.
+Visit of Undersecretary of State Marcin Przydacz to India in September 2019-LOT flight inauguration: Marcin Przydacz, Under Secretary of State visited India in September 2019 on the occasion of inauguration of LOT Polish Airlines’ direct flight on the Warsaw – Delhi sector.
 During the visit, he met with MoS(IC) for Civil Aviation Shri Hardeep Singh Puri and discussed possibility of creating a broader network of air connections in the future and also informed about plans of Poland to build the Solidarity Transport Hub (CPK) in Poland.
 He also had a fruitful meeting with Secretary (ER).

-Agreements: A number of bilateral agreements are operational that includes: Agreement on Cultural Cooperation (1957); Agreement on Avoidance of Double Taxation (1981); Agreement on Cooperation in Science and Technology (1993); Protocol on Foreign Office Consultations (1996); Agreement on Promotion and Protection of Investments (1996); Agreement on Cooperation in Combating Organized Crime and International Terrorism (2003); MOU on Defence Cooperation (2003); Extradition Treaty (2003); Agreement on Economic Cooperation (2006); Agreement on Cooperation in the field of Health Care and Medical Science (2009); and Agreement on Cooperation in the field of Tourism (2009); agreement on audio-visual coproduction (2012); protocol on amending the agreement on avoidance of double taxation and the prevention of fiscal evasion with respect to taxes and income (2013); agreement on exemption from visa requirement for holders of diplomatic passports (2015); agreement on cooperation in agriculture and allied sectors (2017); and Cooperation in the area of Coal Mining (2019).
+Agreements: A number of bilateral agreements are operational that include: Agreement on Cultural Cooperation (1957); Agreement on Avoidance of Double Taxation (1989); Agreement on Cooperation in Science and Technology (1993); Protocol on Foreign Office Consultations (1996); Agreement on Cooperation in Combating Organized Crime and International Terrorism (2003); MOU on Defence Cooperation (2003); Extradition Treaty (2003); Agreement on Economic Cooperation (2006); Agreement on Cooperation in the field of Healthcare and Medical Sciences (2009); Agreement on Cooperation in the field of Tourism (2009); Agreement on audio-visual co-production (2012); Protocol on amending the agreement on avoidance of double taxation and the prevention of fiscal evasion with respect to taxes and income (2013); Agreement on exemption from visa requirement for holders of diplomatic passports (2015); Agreement on cooperation in agriculture and allied sectors (2017); Cooperation in the area of Coal Mining (2019); Mutual Legal Assistance Treaty in Criminal Matters (2022) and Agreement on engagement in the gainful occupation by family members of a member of a diplomatic mission or consular post (2022).

 Parliamentary Exchanges: Contacts between the Indian and Polish Parliaments were established after the overthrow of the Communist system in 1989.
 Polish parliamentary delegations have visited India in December 1992, March 2000, January 2003 and December 2004.
 Speaker of Lok Sabha, Shri Manohar Joshi, led a multi-party Parliamentary delegation to Poland in May 2002.
 Subsequently, a Parliamentary Friendship Group with Poland was constituted in both the Parliaments.
-A 19-member Polish-Indian Parliamentary Group, comprising members from both Sejm (Lower House) and the Senate (Upper House) was formed in Poland in October 2015.
+Following the last general elections in October 2023, a 22-member Parliamentary Friendship Group has been constituted on 27 June 2024 with Ms. Kinga Gajewska, MP as its President.

 Foreign Office Consultations: Both sides have been regularly engaging in Foreign Office Consultations (FOCs) since 1996.
-The 9th Foreign Office Consultations between India & Poland were held virtually on August 10, 2020.
-From the Polish side, the meeting was chaired by Mr. Marcin Przydacz, Undersecretary of State for Security, the Americas, Asia and Eastern Policy- Ministry of Foreign Affairs of Poland and from the Indian side by Mr. Vikas Swarup, Secretary ( West) in the Ministry of External Affairs.
-The talks focused on high-level bilateral visits, economic cooperation, co-ordination in international fora etc
+The 10th Foreign Office Consultations between India & Poland were held virtually on December 12, 2022.
+From the Polish side, the meeting was chaired by Mr. Marcin Przydacz, Undersecretary of State, Ministry of Foreign Affairs of Poland and from the Indian side by Mr. Sanjay Verma, Secretary (West) in the Ministry of External Affairs.
+The talks focused on high-level bilateral visits, economic cooperation, consular matters, co-ordination in international fora, regional geopolitical situation etc. A bilateral agreement on gainful occupation by family members of members of diplomatic missions and posts was also signed on this occasion.

 Poland continues to be India’s largest trading & investment partner in Central & Eastern Europe.
-Over the period 2010-2020, the total bilateral trade with Poland has witnessed an increase of 107.9% i.e. from US$1.32bn in 2010 to US$ 2.73bn in 2020.
-The trade balance continues to be largely in favor of India.
+Over the period 2013-2023, the total bilateral trade with Poland has witnessed an increase of 192% i.e. from US$1.95 billion in 2013 to US$5.72 billion in 2023.
+The balance of trade continues to be largely in favour of India in 2023.

 2013